 Hood College actively supports the rights of students with disabilities to have equal access to education.
 In accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, Hood makes every reasonable effort to accommodate the needs of students with disabilities.
-Students who have a disability are asked to notify the disabilities services coordinator as soon as possible.
+Students who have a disability are asked to notify the director of Accessibility Services here at Hood College as soon as possible.
 Early notification prevents delay in initiation of services and ensures the student full access to educational activities.
-The disabilities services coordinator and/or the medical staff, in consultation with the student, prepares a plan for services and forwards authorization for specified services (such as note taking and interpreting) to the appropriate offices on campus.
+The director of Accessibility Services and/or a member of the College's Student Success Team , in consultation with the student, prepares a plan for services and forwards authorization for specified services (such as note taking and interpreting) to the appropriate offices on campus.